World Scout Committee

 The initial volunteer appointments of the 2021-2024 Operational Framework have been made and updates will continue to be communicated in alignment with the project based approach to deliver on the Triennial Plan.

-Criteria for consultative status organizations with the World Scout Committee
+from the World Scout Committee

-A number of organisations enjoy Consultative Status with the World Scout Committee.
+A number of organisations enjoy consultative status with the World Scout Committee.

 Conflict of interest policy